cloudsen12PLUS/cloudsen12PLUS.github.io/_data/content/single/home.md

   projects:
     active: true
     title: Examples
-    description: Some examples of projects executed on different platforms with different teams
+    description: Some practical examples of the use of the CloudSEN12+
     postsNum: 3
     seeMore: See more examples
   blog:
     active: true
     title: Blog
-    description: Thoughts on design, web, and other interests
+    description: Ideas and posts
     postsNum: 4
     seeMore: See more posts
   contact: